MillsRustam Sethna

 From state-sponsored doping to athletes/players taking recreational drugs on a night-out, the sanctions for those found guilty of anti-doping regulations can be severe, and for many have been career ending.

-To do this, The FA implements a set of anti –doping regulations (“ADR”) 1 .
+To do this, The FA implements a set of anti–doping regulations (“ADR”) 1 .
 The ADR apply to all “Participants 2” and “Persons 3” however the focus is very much on ‘Players 4’ given that they are the ones who compete on the pitch and whose performance may be impacted by a banned substance.
-The ADR are updated in line with any amendments or newer versions of the WADA Code and WADA Prohibited List, the latter of which sets out the full list of banned substances within sport and is updated at least annually.
+The ADR are updated in line with any amendments or newer versions of the WADA Code and WADA Prohibited List, the latter of which sets out the full list of banned substances within sport and is updated annually.

 In addition to the ADR, The FA have also published a separate set of anti-doping regulations called the Social Drugs Regulations (“SDR”).
 The SDR are implemented voluntarily by The FA and outside of its obligations to WADA.
 The purpose of the SDR is to: